blazQ/mpi-word-count/README.md

 }
 ```

-This is done after each processor counts words in his chunk list, to avoid having each process waiting the previous one before computing, effectively neutralizing the gains of parallelization.
+This is done after each processor counts words in his chunk list, to avoid having each process wait the previous one before computing, effectively neutralizing the gains of parallelization.
 More details on why there can only be 2 special chunks for chunk list in the following sections.

 After this, the MASTER needs to know how many words each process has found in order to allocate the correct amount of space for each local histogram.
 I did this using a simple Gather.

 Then, the MASTER proceeds to allocate space for each local histogram, while every other process sends his local histogram to the MASTER.

-The MASTER merges his histogram with the ones that he received, and then writes the output to the file descriptor provided at the beginning.
+The MASTER merges his histogram with the ones that he received, and then writes the output to the file descriptor provided at the beginning, and the program is over.

 ### workload.h